 Listed below are some of the better trusted stores that sell a large variety of adaptive clothing both online, and in bricks and mortar shops, they also provide product shipping and delivery right to your door.

-ABL Denim - (Jeans and Denim Wear) - Stephanie Alves is the founder, CEO, and designer of ABL, LLC, dba ABL Denim and The Able Tailor, inclusive design businesses dedicated to providing clothing design solutions for people with special needs.
-ABL Denim are the only inclusive design company currently making premium adaptive jeans and denim wear for men, women and kids.
-ABL Denim has been featured on CBS2 News, Quartz.com, California Apparel News, the Christopher & Dana Reeve Foundation, New Mobility Magazine, Abilities.com, and Paralyzed Veterans of America's PN News - abldenim.com
+ABL Denim - (Jeans and Denim Wear) - Inclusive design business dedicated to providing clothing design solutions for people with special needs.
+ABL Denim are the only inclusive design company currently making premium adaptive jeans and denim wear for men, women and kids - abldenim.com

-Adaptations By Adrian - Adaptations By Adrian provides basic well-designed adaptive clothing designed by Adrian himself.
+Adaptations By Adrian - Provides basic well-designed adaptive clothing designed by Adrian himself.
 Adrian believes caregivers should be able to also dress patients while laying down, and use only high quality closures and fabric choices - www.adaptationsbyadrian.com

 Adaptive Clothing Showroom - Provides clothing for men, women and children in need of regular or adaptive clothing to meet their ease of independent or aided dressing needs - adaptiveclothingshowroom.com

-AudreySpirit - AudreySpirit designs and manufactures clothing for people with medical/surgical/mobility needs.
-They offer manufacture garments for two markets - xamtee therapeutic garments for care providers, and personalized xamtee garments for individual purchase called WearOurCare garments - www.audreyspirit.com
+AudreySpirit - Designs and manufactures clothing for people with medical/surgical/mobility needs.
+They offer xamtee therapeutic garments for care providers, and personalized xamtee garments for individual purchase called WearOurCare garments - www.audreyspirit.com

-Buck and Buck - Buck and Buck has designed a variety of adaptive clothing options to choose from based upon their own observations and from discussions with customers.
-Their adaptive clothing designs promote independence in dressing and personal care for the wearer for as long as possible and also provide ease in the dressing process for the caregiver - www.buckandbuck.com
+Buck and Buck - Buck and Buck adaptive clothing designs promote independence in dressing and personal care for the wearer for as long as possible and also provide ease in the dressing process for the caregiver - www.buckandbuck.com

-Comfort Clothing - Comfort Clothing are a complete source of adaptive clothes for nursing home and home health care residents and seniors, and have been serving their special clothing needs for more than 27 years.
+Comfort Clothing - A complete source of adaptive clothes for nursing home and home health care residents and seniors.
 Their apparel has been adapted to best solve the particular dressing problems of wheelchair users, the elderly, geriatric patients and those suffering from such disabilities as stroke, arthritis, paralysis, diabetes, Alzheimer's Disease, edema and incontinence - www.comfortclothing.com

-Easy Access - Easy Access makes adaptable clothing for men, women and children.
+Easy Access - Adaptable clothing for men, women and children.
 Clothing in a variety of styles, colors and fabrics.
 Examples include camo cargo pants, Polartec hooded capes for children and polo shirt bodysuits - easyaccessclothing.com

-FootSmart - The online store FootSmart carries shoes, orthotics, socks, home treatment products, products that can help with arthritis and even some clothing to help back problems.
-You can browse by types of products or gender.
-They also allow you to browse via foot conditions, (things like diabetes that can affect feet), and lower body issues (including back, ankles, knee ailments).
+FootSmart - Carries shoes, orthotics, socks, home treatment products, products that can help with arthritis.
+Browse by types of products, gender or foot conditions (things like diabetes that can affect feet), and lower body issues (including back, ankles, knee ailments).
 Most of their products look just like regular shoes and socks - www.footsmart.com

-Janska - Janska offers a wide selection of fashionable clothing made from Polartec fleece.
+Janska - Offers a wide selection of fashionable clothing made from Polartec fleece.
 Products range from stylish raincoats to arm and hand warmers to fleece booties and cloche hats.
-These colorful clothing items are manufactured for men and women - janska.com
+These colorful clothing items are manufactured for both males and females - janska.com

-LegaWear - LegaWear sews custom made pieces made to the specifications of the consumer.
+LegaWear - LegaWear sews custom made pieces made to your specifications.
 Items that can be ordered include pants, shirts, jackets, trousers, suits and tuxedos.
-The company serves both men, women and children who need upscale clothing that reflect the individual's personal taste in design and fabric - www.legawear.com
+The company serves both men, women and children who need upscale clothing that reflect personal taste in design and fabric - www.legawear.com

-Professional Fit Clothing - Since 1987, Professional Fit Clothing has established a much-needed service for people with disabilities.
-They provide adaptive clothing and accessories for people with special needs including those in State Developmental Centers, Veterans Homes and Hospitals, Intensive care facilities, Retirement and Group homes - www.professionalfit.com
+Professional Fit Clothing - Provide adaptive clothing and accessories for people with special needs including those in State Developmental Centers, Veterans Homes and Hospitals, Intensive care facilities, Retirement and Group homes - www.professionalfit.com

 Etsy - Adaptive Clothing for people with physical disabilities - www.etsy.com

-IZ Adaptive - Izzy Camilleri Adaptive Clothing (IZ Adaptive for short) is the first store in Toronto, Canada, featuring a collection of fashionable apparel for women and men who have a physical disability and use a wheelchair.
-Camilleri's clothing was featured in the film The Devil Wears Prada and she has dressed actors including Angelina Jolie and Merlyn Streep as well as David Bowie.
-The dressing room in the Toronto showroom is equipped to handle wheelchair movement, and the staff are well versed in approaching wheelchair users to discuss modifications that may be needed to fit items more specifically to individual customers - www.izadaptive.com
+IZ Adaptive - Izzy Camilleri Adaptive Clothing (IZ Adaptive for short) features a collection of fashionable apparel for women and men who have a physical disability and use a wheelchair.
+The dressing room in the Toronto showroom is equipped to handle wheelchair movement, and staff are well versed in approaching wheelchair users to discuss modifications that may be needed to fit items more specifically to individual customers - www.izadaptive.com

-Boutiques Chic Chez Vous - Boutiques Chic Chez Vous distribute their own adaptive clothing brand, Collection Innova .
-Boutiques Chic chez vous offer a range of products that meet the needs of people suffering from a loss of independence who live either at home or in an assisted-living center.
-They are dedicated to the socio-economic integration of people living with mental health problems and strive to create stable rewarding job opportunities.
+Boutiques Chic Chez Vous - Distribute their own adaptive clothing brand, Collection Innova.
+They offer a range of products that meet the needs of people suffering from a loss of independence who live either at home or in an assisted-living center.
 When buying their products, you are assisting people dealing with a mental health issue - www.chicchezvous.com

-Geri Fashions - Geri Fashions is the brainchild of two nurses who worked in local nursing homes.
-They realized, through their own experiences, that clothing could be designed to make dressing easier for both the care giver and the patient/resident with reduced mobility in their limbs.
-A unique line of clothing was born.
-They develop fashions that are attractive, comfortable and easy to get on and off for the wheel-chair bound and customers who require assistance with dressing and fashionable current apparel for their ambulatory clients - www.gerifashions.com
+Geri Fashions - The brainchild of two nurses who worked in local nursing homes.
+They develop fashions that are attractive, comfortable and easy to get on and off for wheel-chair users, and customers who require assistance with dressing.
+Fashionable current apparel for ambulatory clients - www.gerifashions.com

 Creation Confort Adaptive Clothing - Since the late 1980s, Creation Confort Adaptive Clothing has been pursuing its mission, to facilitate the lives of elderly care, special needs and people with disabilities such as Alzheimers and arthritis, as well as their caregivers.
-"Caregivers are always glad to learn about the advantages of adaptive and specially-designed clothing," asserts Andre Bellefeuille, President of Creation Confort.
-"Well-meaning people try to 'modify' a pair of pants or pajamas, not realizing that a poor fit or a seam in the wrong place can disturb sleep and cause irritation or even bedsores for someone who spends much of the day sitting or lying down," Ms. Bouchard explains.
-Furthermore, their adaptive clothing is made to withstand the frequent washing and drying it goes through in a residential care facility - www.creationconfort.com
+Their adaptive clothing is made to withstand the frequent washing and drying it goes through in a residential care facility - www.creationconfort.com

-Mini-Miracles - Mini-Miracles is a source for special needs clothing for children, adults and seniors in Canada.
+Mini-Miracles - A source for special needs clothing for children, adults and seniors in Canada.
 They provide customers with high quality products and service and offer adaptive clothing selections that are lacking in the marketplace to date - www.minimiracles.ca

-JBS Clothing - JBS Clothing has been a leading provider of conventional and adaptive clothing, proudly servicing Senior and Disabled members of the community since 1988.
+JBS Clothing - A leading provider of conventional and adaptive clothing, proudly servicing Senior and Disabled members of the community since 1988.
 For ease of service customers can purchase through their website, mobile store or order directly by phone.

-Able2Wear - Able2Wear sells adaptive men's suits, shirts, trousers and outdoor wear, as well as women's and children's outdoor wear and accessories.
+Able2Wear - Sell adaptive men's suits, shirts, trousers and outdoor wear, as well as women's and children's outdoor wear and accessories.
 While their focus is primarily for seated customers, they offer adaptive clothing options for other disabilities, such as MS, MD and CP - www.able2wear.co.uk

 Brothers & Sisters - A new range of high quality 100% Organic cotton bodysuits featuring a new design that allows for tube feeding without obvious holes or slits in the garment - brothersandsisterslondon.com

 Rackety's - Provides a wide variety of casual clothing options for people of all ages.
 Of particular note is the swimsuits for children, which include a bikini style for girls.
-Their mission is to add a rainbow of color and sparkle into the rather grey healthcare industry, reflecting the vibrant, challenging and colorful lives of their customers - www.disabled-clothing.co.uk
+Their mission is to add a rainbow of color and sparkle reflecting the vibrant, challenging and colorful lives of their customers - www.disabled-clothing.co.uk

 The Able Label - Provides quality, stylish clothes with adapted designs and hidden extras that make self-dressing easier for those with dressing difficulties - www.theablelabel.com

-Able Clothing - Created as a service for families and carers who have struggled to find clothing suitable for their loved ones.
-Their product designs are customized with special needs children in mind.
-Our adapted clothing range offers comfort, are time saving, and have special features required to dress and undress with ease.
-The aim of our garments is to give dignity and comfort to the wearer whilst looking fashionable - ableclothing.com.au
+Able Clothing - Product designs are customized with special needs children in mind.
+Their adapted clothing range offers comfort, are time saving, and have special features required to dress and undress with ease.
+Their garments give dignity and comfort to the wearer whilst looking fashionable - ableclothing.com.au

-Dignitee - Dignitee was set up to sell unique, stylish and comfortable clothing for men and woman who have any kind of disability and required clothing that is adapted to enable them to dress or be dressed with as little discomfort while still remaining fashionable and discreet.
-Dignitees goals are to produce clothing for any disability at a reasonable and competitive price and which can be available to anyone in Australia by purchasing online or through aged care homes.
-All clothing is hand sewn in Australia and materials purchased in Australia - dignitee.com.au
+Dignitee - Provides unique, stylish and comfortable clothing for men and woman who have any kind of disability and required clothing that is adapted to enable them to dress or be dressed with as little discomfort while still remaining fashionable and discreet - dignitee.com.au

-Downs Designs Dreams - Downs Designs line of jeans are designed for people with Down syndrome.
-They provide solutions from ages two and up along with 18 different styles based on body types.
-In 2014, Karen saw an even greater need for stretchy, stylish pull-on jeans for individuals of standard size creating their NBZ line.
-They feel that these jeans without the hassles of tags, buttons, and zippers along with easy to pull up elastic waistbands could be very beneficial for individuals with cerebral palsy, Parkinson's, autism, arthritis, paralysis, injured veterans, stoke, elderly, etc. The jeans have a mock fly and fashionable presence making them unnoticed compared to standard jeans - Downs Designs Dreams
+Downs Designs Dreams - Line of jeans designed for people with Down syndrome.
+Their jeans feature easy to pull up elastic waistbands for individuals with cerebral palsy, Parkinson's, autism, arthritis, paralysis, injured veterans, stroke, elderly, etc. The jeans have a mock fly and fashionable presence making them unnoticed compared to standard jeans - Downs Designs Dreams

 Amped Up - Amped Up is a special line of adapted clothing designed for amputees to make dressing much easier for people with disabilities.